lnicastro/DIF/README.md

 **Case 2: MySQL/MariaDB installed via source code**

-Assuming that you have downloaded, configured, compiled and **installed** MySQL/MariaDB from source, then you only need to know the directory name and be sure that you have not cleaned the required include files in the source directory.
+Assuming that you have downloaded, configured, compiled and **installed** MySQL/MariaDB from source, then you only need to know the directory name with the code and be sure that you have not cleaned the required include files after compilation.
 Eventually rerun the `cmake` command.

+<a name="#comp-end-inst"></a>**Compile and install**

-Below we assume you installed MySQL 5.7.29.
+Below we assume you installed a prebuilt MySQL 5.7.29.
+In any case, remember that the `--with-mysql-source` argument must point to the dir where you eventually run `cmake` (so e.g. add `/bld` for the examples above).

-**Compile and install**

 - If you download DIF via `git`:
 ```
 git clone https://github.com/lnicastro/DIF.git
 cd DIF
 touch configure aclocal.m4 Makefile.in src/config.h.in
-./configure --with-mysql-source=/path_to/mysql-5.7.29/bld
+./configure --with-mysql-source=/path_to/mysql-5.7.29
 make
 sudo make install
 ```